 During the Summer, coursework from the Career Development Office (CDO) helps build the “soft” skills you need to enter the workplace.
-Coursework — both theoretical and hands-on — helps you to develop your résumé, write cover letters, improve and practice behavioral and technical interviewing, sharpen your networking skills, and even polish your dining etiquette.
+Career Core programs — both theoretical and hands-on — help you to develop your résumé, write cover letters, improve and practice behavioral and technical interviewing, sharpen your networking skills, and even polish your dining etiquette.
 We help you prepare for the interviews that begin on campus in early September.

 "The relationships that we forged helped us to turn out a better project.
 We were able to test our hypotheses with the people that we spoke with every single day.
 And really, I think the friendships that you develop really propel the work that you’re doing."